Meeting Time: November 16, 2023 at 1:30pm HST

 • Default_avatar

-Peter Horovitz 12 months ago
+Peter Horovitz about 1 year ago

 My name is Peter Horovitz.
 I am a Wailuku based attorney and resident of Makawao.
 I submit this testimony on my own behalf.
 I am in support of tax relief for all properties destroyed or rendered unusable due to the August fires, regardless of location on the island, and regardless of zoning classification.
 I think exemptions should lapse if properties are sold, and I also support tax relief by way of reclassification, for those TVR, STHR, Hotel, and timeshare properties used to house fire evacuees.